-\end{lemma} \proof Consider a specific node, say $u \in [n]$, let $N_j$ be the number of $j$-colored nodes picked by $u$ during the sampling stage of the $t$-th time step and let $Y$ be the indicator random variable of the event that node $u$ chooses color $j$ at time step $t+1$.
-We give an upper bound on the probability of the event $Y=1$ by conditioning it on $N_j = 1$ and $N_j \geqslant 2$ (observe that if $N_j = 0$ node $u$ cannot choose $j$ as its color at the next time step)
+\end{lemma} \proof Consider a specific node, say $u \in [n]$, let $N_j$ be the number of $j$-colored nodes picked by $u$ during the sampling stage of the $t$-th round and let $Y$ be the indicator random variable of the event that node $u$ chooses color $j$ at round $t+1$.
+We give an upper bound on the probability of the event $Y=1$ by conditioning it on $N_j = 1$ and $N_j \geqslant 2$ (observe that if $N_j = 0$ node $u$ cannot choose $j$ as its color at the next round)

-Now observe that \begin{itemize} \item $\Prob{}{Y_u = 1 \,|\, N_j(u) = 1} \leqslant 1/h$, since it is exactly $1/h$ if all other sampled nodes have distinct colors and it is $0$ otherwise; \item $\Prob{}{N_j = 1} \leqslant h \frac{a}{n}$, since it can be bounded by the probability that at least one of the $h$ samples gives color $j$; \item $\Prob{}{N_j \geqslant 2} \leqslant \binom{h}{2} \frac{a^2}{n^2}$, since it is the probability that a pair of sampled nodes exist with the same color $j$. \end{itemize} Hence in (\ref{eq:ubprob1}) we have that
+Now observe that \begin{itemize} \item $\Prob{}{Y_u = 1 \,|\, N_j(u) = 1} \leqslant 1/h$ since it is exactly $1/h$ if all other sampled nodes have distinct colors and it is $0$ otherwise; \item $\Prob{}{N_j = 1} \leqslant h {c_j} / {n}$ since it can be bounded by the probability that at least one of the $h$ samples gives color $j$; \item $\Prob{}{N_j \geqslant 2} \leqslant \binom{h}{2} {c_j^2} / {n^2}$ since it is the probability that a pair of sampled nodes exist with the same color $j$. \end{itemize} Hence, in~(\ref{eq:ubprob1}) we have that